Originally published: September 2024

 Learn more about the implications of abolition and how you can prepare for the changes in our Section 21 👈 blog

-When the Renters’ Rights Bill becomes effective, serving Section 8 notices will be the only way landlords can evict tenants.
+When the Renters’ Rights Bill becomes effective, serving Section 8 notices will be the primary way landlords can evict tenants.
 As a letting agent, you need to be be able to advise landlords on which mandatory and discretionary possession grounds they can cite to evict a tenant from their property.

 After all, citing incorrect possession grounds will result in the courts rejecting your application, further delaying the eviction process.